grg909/NLP_business/README.md

 # segment_tool
-use it to make text segmentation in pandas dataframe easier
+To make text segmentation in pandas dataframe easier